-The problem in this world today is that we have an anarchistic chaos of political groups and institutions; each one a law unto themselves.
-Islamic State, for example, does what it wants irrespective of who suffers as a consequence.
-We saw the same thing happening in Saddam Husseins reign of tyranny in Iraq.
-Other countries haplessly caught up in this anarchistic chaos, have both to shudder at the consequences of doing nothing to contain and control the wild and reckless activities of such regimes, and also to shudder at the possible consequences of taking action against such regimes.
+The problem in this world today is that we have an anarchistic chaos of political groups and institutions; each one a law unto themselves, Islamic State, for example, does what it wants irrespective of who suffers as a consequence.
+Other institutions have the capacity to do the same.
+We saw it happening in Saddam Husseins reign of tyranny in Iraq.
+Any country caught up in this anarchistic chaos, has to be both nervous of the actions of the other countries and responsible for its own actions which have the potential of being aggressive.

 The system of international defence and control that is proposed in this website, does away both with the need for any nation to take on the responsibility for dealing with the unacceptable behaviour of any other nation or institution, and with it the incurring of any risks of reprisal and retribution, and also at the same time, prevents any such nation from acting in a rapacious and self-serving way, under the guise of dealing with alleged unacceptable behaviour on the part of their intended victims.
 Thus the anarchistic chaos that presides over international affairs today is brought under civilised control by a truly independent and altruistic universal authority - and about time too.

 We believe that within this website lies the only solution to the creation of World Peace

 So far, nobody has shown us to the contrary

 You may not have time to read all this website in one go.
 Why not save it to file or add it to favourites?